spjy/jotted-topics/probability.md

 ## Exponential Distribution

-An exponentially distributed random variable has an exponentially growing probability density function.
+An exponentially distributed random variable has an exponentially growing probability density function with a rate $\lambda$.

 It is often used to calculate the inter-arrival time.